Stopping criteria

 StoppingCriterion. - A state subtype of

-StoppingCriterionStatecapturing dynamic fields. initialize_stateandinitialize_state!for setup/reset.is_finished!(mutating) and optionallyis_finished(non‑mutating) variants.get_reason(returnnothingor a string) for user feedback.indicates_convergence(::YourCriterion)to mark if meeting it implies convergence.
+StoppingCriterionStatecapturing dynamic fields, including anat_iterationrecording when the criterion triggered. initialize_stateandinitialize_state!for setup/reset.is_finished!(mutating) and optionallyis_finished(non‑mutating) variants.get_reason(returnnothingor a string) for user feedback, gated onis_active.indicates_convergence(::Type{YourCriterion})to mark if meeting it implies convergence.
+The(criterion,)and the(criterion, criterion_state)variant are derived from this one and do not need to be defined.

-You may also implement Base.summary(io, criterion, criterion_state) for compact status reports.
+You may also implement Base.summary(io, criterion, criterion_state) for compact status reports, and is_active(criterion, criterion_state) if your state does not record its status in an at_iteration property.

 Reference API